Internal Auditing: Basics

 United States of America

-When professional associations forward a check please include the place
+When professional associations forward a check please include

 and date that the training was held.